Variational closures for composite homogenised fluid flows: Concluding Remarks and Future Work

-In Section \ref{sec:vp}, we considered variational closures for the velocity fields $\ob{u}_t$ and $u_t := \Ad_{\Xi_t} \ob{u}_t$, where $u_t$ is associated to the drift coefficient of the stochastic flow $g = \Xi \circ \ob{g}$ resulting from the analysis of Section \ref{sec:homog}.
-We have constructed a particular class of deformations \eqref{eqn:perturbed dg} following \cite{ACC2014} which only varies the finite variation part of the semimartingale $g$.
-From it, we derive the random Euler-Poincar\'e equation with advected quantities \eqref{eq:EPA mean 2} using a random, time-dependent Lagrangian and we show that it is equivalent to the stochastic Euler-Poincar\'e equation with advected quantities \eqref{eq:EPA full} appearing in the previous literature e.g., \cite{Holm2015}.
-Additionally, we consider the special case where the noise diffeomorphism $\Xi_t$ is an isometry of the metric on the Riemannian manifold.
-In this case, we show that the Hamiltonian is conserved along the flow of the stochastic Euler-Poincar\'e equation \eqref{eq:EPA full}.
-In Section \ref{prevwork}, we compare the present homogenisation analysis and variational closures for $\ob{u}$ and $u$ with previous work.
-In Section \ref{sec:det vp}, we consider variational closures for $\ob{u}_t$ that are deterministic by using an expected Lagrangian where the variational principle resulted in the deterministic mean equation \eqref{eq:ELASALT EP 1}.This is motivated by weakening Assumption \ref{asm:weak_invariance}, averaging theory \cite{pavliotis2008multiscale}, and the generalised Lagrangian mean theory (GLM) \cite{andrews_mcintyre_1978, GV2018, gilbert2024geometric}.
+In Section \ref{sec:vp}, we considered variational closures for the dynamics of the velocity fields $\bar{u}_t$ and $u_t := \Ad_{\Xi_t} \bar{u}_t$, where $u_t$ is associated with the drift coefficient of the stochastic flow $g = \Xi \circ \bar{g}$ resulting from the analysis of Section \ref{sec:homog}.
+We constructed a particular class of $\epsilon$-parameterised perturbations of $u_t$ in \eqref{eqn:perturbed dg} (distinct from the $\varepsilon$-dependence of the flow maps before homogenisation) by deforming only the $\bar{g}$ component of $g$ to $\bar{g}_\epsilon$, such that the deformed flow $g_\epsilon$ retains the form $g_\epsilon = \Xi \circ \bar{g}_\epsilon$.
+From these constructed perturbations, we derived the random Euler--Poincaré equation with advected quantities \eqref{eq:EPA mean 2} using a random, time-dependent Lagrangian.
+We show that this equation is equivalent to the stochastic Euler--Poincaré equation with advected quantities \eqref{eq:EPA full} that appeared in prior work, e.g., \cite{Holm2015}.
+Additionally, we considered the special case where the stochastic flow $\Xi_t$ is an isometry of the metric on the Riemannian manifold for $t\in [0,T]$.
+In this case, we showed that the Hamiltonian is preserved along the flow of the stochastic Euler--Poincaré equation \eqref{eq:EPA full}.

-Two illustrative examples of our modelling approach are given in Section \ref{sec:examples}.
-They consist of incompressible Euler's fluid equation in Section \ref{sec:Euler} and the finite-dimensional rigid body motion in Section \ref{rigidbodyexample}.
-For both examples, we have explicitly derived the equivalent random and stochastic Euler-Poincar\'e equations.
-We have considered the case when $\Xi_t$ is an isometry which greatly simplified the mean equation.
-From the averaging closure, we also give the averaged Euler-Poincar\'e equation where $\ob{u}_t$ is deterministic.
+Motivated by averaging theory \cite{pavliotis2008multiscale} and generalised Lagrangian mean theory \cite{andrews_mcintyre_1978, GV2018, gilbert2024geometric}, we considered deterministic variational closure dynamics for $\bar{u}_t$ in Section \ref{sec:det vp}.
+In this setting, we replaced Assumption \ref{asm:u_bar_eps} with Assumption \ref{weakgbarflow} on $\bar{g}$ and established the convergence of the map $g^\varepsilon$.
+Then, through a Lagrangian functional that takes the expectation of semimartingale arguments, application of Hamilton's principle resulted in the deterministic equation \eqref{eq:ELASALT EP 1} for the mean momentum.